techrynx/Techrynx/README.md

 - I absolutely love emerald duo and it holds a really special place in my heart.
 I really admire their loyalty to each other and the way they are so comfortable near one another. <i> Stictrly </i> platonic.
 Please Philza fictkins + cosplayers int I love y'all /p

+- I absolutely adore Tax duo and I am currently catching up on the UU smp lore, might see me in my Eggchan cos once or twice.

 - I'm really bad at interacting so if you want to talk you'll have to make the first move, I'm horrible at starting conversations.

 - If you're DID system please <b><i>interact with extreme care</i></b>, I might not be nice to you guys specifically because of past experience.